20/10 Items in green are Currently under-review

 Academic Mentor provided to build confidence and aid GCSE progress

-Funding for Foundation Catch up days provided in Citizenship and Geography.
-Provided with a Peer mentor in Y9.
+Funding for Foundation Catch up days provided in Spanish and Science.

-Student met with the school counsellor regularly and flourished through links with TBU in Academy time.
+Student met with the school counsellor regularly and flourished compared to previous school.

 Pupil Premium Funding Allocation Policy

-Previous funding requests should also be taken into consideration to endeavour to ensure parity/fairness across students,
+- Previous funding requests should also be taken into consideration to endeavour to ensure parity/fairness across students,cohorts and curriculum areas.

-All funding requests should then be shared with the Business Manager before a final decision on funding is made
+- All funding requests should then be shared with the finance officer before a final decision on funding is made

-SEN Administrator to log successful funding requests and the impact of the interventions after the review point.
+- Successful funding requests are logged alongside the impact of the interventions after the review point.

 Useful websites and links related to the Pupil Premium: